BhavyeMathur/goopylib-v1/README.md

 ## Version History

+Unfortunately, online school (Grade 9!!!) has started and so updates won't be coming out as frequently as before, sorry!

 ### v1.1

 There are probably still a lot of bugs in the release version, but I moved onto Version 1.1 because I started working